The LAB strives to achieve our mission through the combined support, input and leadership of our broadcaster members.

 Spencer and his wife, Nikki Spencer, LSU professor (ret’d) are the parents of four children: Jeremy, and triplets Matthew, Luke and James.

 Polly Prince Johnson

-Polly and her husband David live in Baton Rouge and have two sons, both of whom also live in Baton Rouge.
+Polly and her husband David live in Baton Rouge and they have two sons who also reside in Baton Rouge.